Ivoriel/Tools_And_Grinding_ERP/README.md

 Job planning is mostly concerned with the machines and their operators.
 It should calculate how long it will take to perform a specific task with a given set of parameters such as personnel, machine and resource availability.

 Ad.
 3.
 There is a need to create a better tool for calculating quotes for the clients that will take note of all the potential costs.

+As it stands the key components for all three are as follows:
+- The machine - it's capabilities, the processes (operable axes, tools) it can run and the time needed to complete them.
+- The machinist.
+- The material.